Curriculum Rationale and Vision

 Through our curriculum approach, we will create children who are enthused and excited about their learning and will endeavour to fully involve those around them in their primary education ensuring that by working together every child will achieve success.

 In line with our Academy Aims, the curriculum we deliver develops knowledge, understanding and behaviours for learning that mean children are both motivated and equipped with the skills and ability required to be successful in the future.
 We are determined to ensure that, despite working in a disadvantaged context (with 42% of Pupils identified as Pupil Premium) everyone will make good progress and Woodlands pupils will achieve at least as well as all other pupils, because they are exceptionally well prepared for the next stage in their education.
 The curriculum we have developed will provide learning, opportunities and experiences that will equalize the life chances of our children.
-Social, Moral, Social and cultural learning is at the heart of everything we do.
+Spiritual, Moral, Social and cultural learning is at the heart of everything we do.

 Woodlands Curriculum Intent